9 Email Marketing Tips to Fire Up Your Pipeline

 What makes yours different?

-Offer them an ungated piece of content, a link to a blog you think they’d enjoy, coupons, invites to free courses and webinars, access to gated content or a free trial of your product.
+Offer them an ungated piece of content, a link to a blog you think they’d enjoy, a generated dynamic QR code for coupons, invites to free courses and webinars, access to gated content or a free trial of your product.

 This will help build better relationships with your prospects and, in the long haul, do wonders for your brand.